FREE REPORT

 What Northern Belize Life Is Like For Expats

 When Karen Wilkinson’s husband passed away in 2003, she knew it was time for a life change.
-With 25 years in Michigan’s real estate game, she decided to take the leap when she saw the real estate boom coming to an end in 2006.
+With 25 years in Michigan’s property game, she decided to take the leap when she saw the real estate boom coming to an end in 2006.

 She’d dreamed of retirement in Europe, but factors like foreign exchange fluctuations, language barriers, and flight times from the States (where her five grown children live) made her reconsider…